sixspeedchips/contact-card-android/README.md

 ## Requirements

 * Java 8
-* Android SDK build minimum 24
+* Android SDK build minimum 24.
+* An android phone with decent specs to handle the image processing.

 ## Build Instructions

 1. Clone the repository:
 	`git clone git@github.com:swandivejack/contact-card-android.git`
 2. Using an IDE such as intellij import the project.
 3. Go to [google dev console](https://console.developers.google.com/).
 Create a new project and add an Oauth key.
 From intellij, in the gradle tab->app->tasks->android->signing report, get the sha-1 and then copy the base package name of the project into the oathkey fields in google.
 4. Build the gradle file.
 5. Add an android app run configuration and run the app.

 ### Bugs